CenterForOpenScience/SHARE/how-to/use-the-admin-site.md

         - full index name
 - for each prior version of this same strategy (that still has existing indexes):
     - unique checksum of index mappings/settings
-    - lifecycle controls (each displayed only when doable):
+    - lifecycle controls (each displayed only when safe to do):
         - start keeping live (receive new metadata updates)
-        - make default for searching (each strategy has only one default)
+        - make default for searching within this strategy (only when backfill marked complete)
-        - delete (must confirm by typing "really really" -- note prior versions cannot be recreated from current code)
+        - delete (only when not default for searching) -- must confirm by typing "really really"
     - status of each specific index within this strategy version:
         - key (short name within the strategy)
         - created date